hyscale/hyscale/README.md

 **App-centric troubleshooting ( This is currently in progress )**

 Deployment failures at kubernetes are not clear for users to proceed from the failure.
 They have to understand the terminologies & complexities of kubernetes and spend some quality time troubleshooting the issue .
-There is definitely a need to abstract kubernetes errors in app-centric deployments.
+Hyscale abstracts kubernetes errors to an app-centric model Ex: A Pending pod due to lack of resources will be abstracted like "New services cannot be accommodated as cluster is full".

 ## Getting started